 If you decide you want to test your skills into the wilderness, never try a new skill for the first time more than 10 miles away from your car.
 Make sure you are able to get back to it, in case something happens.
 Another alternative would be to test your survival drills in your backyard or at a local campsite.
 Even if you screw up, you can always get back to safety without the risk or getting lost or injured.

 It is advised to accompany an experienced friend that has the same interests as you.
-An experience survivalist or prepper can mentor you as you practice your new skills and provide you with tips learned on the field.
+A skilled survivalist or prepper can mentor you as you practice your new skills and provide you with tips learned on the field.
 Learning by seeing and doing under experienced watch is one of the best ways of acquiring new skills.

 You can also take classes that include survival and bushcraft hands-on practice as these classes are designed to handle both beginners and experienced preparedness likeminded people.

 Try everything, regardless how trivial it might seem.
-Most people concentrate only on certain survival drills or skills and they won’t try out everything they plan on doing in a SHTF scenario.
-Only by actually practicing the skills you plan on using for your prepping scenarios you will discover the hidden challenges it holds.
+Most people concentrate only on specific survival drills or skills.
+They won’t try out everything they plan on doing in a SHTF scenario.
+Just by actually practicing the skills you plan on using for your prepping scenarios you will discover the hidden challenges it holds.
 Don’t buy expensive gear that you don’t know how to use.
 Don’t stock up on items that you can’t cook with and don’t take things for granted.

-Keeping your skills fresh is a must and you will be able to rely on them to protect and provide for yourself and those who depend on you.
-People tend to get lazy and rusty overtime as they acquire the “know it-all comfort”.
-You might be unconsciously competent when it comes to your survival drills, but you should always keep things fresh by challenging yourself and shaking of the rust.
+Keeping your skills fresh is a must.
+You will be able to rely on them to protect and provide for yourself and those who depend on you.
+People tend to get lazy and rusty over time as they acquire the “know-it-all comfort”.
+You might be unconsciously competent when it comes to your survival drills, but you should always keep things fresh by challenging yourself and shaking off the rust.

 Related reading: Know your region before disaster strikes